PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUsingCmdletAliases.md

 Use the full cmdlet name and not an alias.

-## Alias Whitelist
+## Alias Allowlist

-To prevent `PSScriptAnalyzer` from flagging your preferred aliases, create a whitelist of the aliases in your settings file and point `PSScriptAnalyzer` to use the settings file.
+To prevent `PSScriptAnalyzer` from flagging your preferred aliases, create an allowlist of the aliases in your settings file and point `PSScriptAnalyzer` to use the settings file.
 For example, to disable `PSScriptAnalyzer` from flagging `cd`, which is an alias of `Set-Location`, set the settings file content to the following.

 ```PowerShell
 # PSScriptAnalyzerSettings.psd1